brendaespinosaa/n8n-intelligent-data-monitoring/documentation/architecture.md

 Processed metrics and alert results are stored in a structured format to enable:

 - Historical analysis
-- Trend evaluation over time
+- Trend monitoring
 - Auditability of alerts
-- Dashboard visualization in BI tools
+- Dashboard creation in BI tools

-Storing historical data allows the system to evolve from reactive monitoring to proactive analysis.
+This allows the system to evolve from reactive monitoring to analytical reporting.

 ---